iptracej-education/OMSA/README.md

   - **INCONCLUSIVE** (missing config/macro/callee info, tool limits)
 - This gate is the primary safety mechanism for deployment.

-#### Layer 4: Self-Improvement (DPO-lite)
+#### Layer 4: Self-Improvement via Verifier-Guided Tuning (DPO-lite or RAFT)
-- Use validator outcomes to form preference pairs:
+- Use validator outcomes to create an automated improvement loop.
+- **Primary plan:** verifier-aligned **DPO/ORPO** using preference pairs:
   - Preferred: CONFIRMED witnesses and correct abstentions
   - Dispreferred: REJECTED outputs or hallucinated claims
-- Apply a small verifier-aligned DPO/ORPO pass (LoRA/QLoRA) to improve:
-  - witness correctness
-  - evidence localization
-  - calibrated abstention (INCONCLUSIVE quality)
+- **Mitigation / fallback (MS scope):** if DPO is too finicky or computationally expensive, use **RAFT (Rejection Sampling Fine-Tuning)**:
+  - generate multiple candidate witnesses,
+  - keep only validator-confirmed (or high-quality abstention) outputs,
+  - fine-tune the model on those “accepted” examples.
+- Both approaches are framed under one layer: *learning from the validator to improve verifiability and calibration.*

 *A controllable, layered AI auditing stack.
-Contracts define checkable intent; graph-grounded retrieval supplies minimal context; the LLM generates structured witnesses; a validator gate confirms/rejects/marks inconclusive; DPO-lite uses validator outcomes to improve witness correctness and calibrated abstention.
+Contracts define checkable intent; graph-grounded retrieval supplies minimal context; the LLM generates structured witnesses; a validator gate confirms/rejects/marks inconclusive; verifier-guided tuning (DPO-lite or RAFT) uses validator outcomes to improve witness correctness and calibrated abstention.
 The result is an engineered, deployable system rather than a one-shot “LLM + verifier” pipeline.*

 ---